SERVICE, DOCUMENTATION AND APPLICATION STEPS

 See the CVA Manual for full application details.

-CVA hour tracking Forms are due the first day of Dead Week each quarter (March 9, June 1, November 30, 2015).
+Civic engagement tracking submissions are due the first day of Dead Week each quarter (March 9, June 1, November 30, 2015).
 By the final application deadline, all tracking forms should already be submitted.

 The final application must include a written narrative (approximately 2 pages) demonstrating your chapter’s impact on the community and the impact of service on your members.
 At minimum, please include: